stolostron/rhacm-docs/compliance/cert_policy_ctrl.md

 copyright:
   years: 2019, 2020
-lastupdated: "2020-03-13"
+lastupdated: "2020-03-18"

 ---

-{:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:child: .link .ulchildlink}
-{:childlinks: .ullinks}

 # Certificate policy controller

 Certificate policy controller can be used to receive notifications about non-compliant certificate policies.
-{:shortdesc}

 The certificate policy controller communicates with the local Kubernetes API server to get the list of secrets that contain certificates and determine all non-compliant certificates.

 ## Certificate policy

 A `CertificatePolicy` is a CustomResourceDefinition (CRD) instance that contains the specifications of which certificates to monitor and refresh.
-For more information about CRDs, see [Extend the Kubernetes API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/){: new_window}.
+For more information about CRDs, see [Extend the Kubernetes API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).

 ### Parent policy for the certificate policy